 Restricting the way in which constructs are used makes it possible to implement reasoning systems using rule-based reasoning engines, while still providing desirable computational guarantees.
 These restrictions are designed so as to avoid the need to infer the existence of individuals not explicitly present in the knowledge base, and to avoid the need for nondeterministic reasoning.
 This is achieved by restricting the use of constructs to certain syntactic positions.
 For example in SubClassOf axioms, the constructs in the subclass and superclass expressions must follow the usage patterns shown in Table 2.

 Table 2.
-Syntactic Restrictions on Class Expressions in OWL 2 RL union of class expressions existential quantification to a class expression (ObjectSomeValuesFrom) existential quantification to a data range (DataSomeValuesFrom)
+Syntactic Restrictions on Class Expressions in OWL 2 RL a class other than owl:Thing an enumeration of individuals (ObjectOneOf)